SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 .. tip::

     Here are a few simple examples of the sponge config command in action.
+Note that at least one target flag must be specified.
 Please see :doc:`../getting-started/configuration/index` for a more detailed explanation.

-    a. ``/sponge config logging.chunk-load true``

-      Since no dimension was specified, the dimension would default to the sender(player) dimension.
-So, if you were in a mystcraft dimension, this would alter the mystcraft dimension config.

-    b. ``/sponge config -d minecraft:nether logging.chunk-load true``
+    a. ``/sponge config -d minecraft:nether logging.chunk-load true``

     Since a dimension type was specified, this would alter the nether dimension config (and hence all nether worlds).

-    c. ``/sponge config -w DIM1 logging.chunk-load true``
+    b. ``/sponge config -w DIM1 logging.chunk-load true``

     This would alter the config of world named DIM1.